eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 A node's `joint` must specify a `joint` property, which indexes into the top level array of `physicsJoints` inside the `KHR_physics_rigid_bodies` extension object.
 This object describes the limits and drives utilized by the joint in a shareable manner.

-A joint description must contain one of more `joint_limit` objects and zero or more `joint_drive` objects.
+A joint description must contain one of more `joint.limit` objects and zero or more `joint.drive` objects.
 Each of the limit objects remove some of the relative movement permitted between the two attachment frames, while the drive objects apply forces to achieve a relative transform or velocity between the attachment frames.

 If a joint were to eliminate all degrees of freedom, the physics simulation should attempt to move the `motion` nodes such that the transforms of the constrained child nodes (i.e. the `joint` node and the node at index `connectedNode`) become aligned with each other in world space. <!--TODO: remove?-->

-Each `joint_limit` contains the following properties:
+Each `joint.limit` contains the following properties:

 | |Type|Description|
 |-|-|-|